isicnimbizo/isicnimbizo.github.io/content/schedule/_index.md

 ## **Coming soon**

-The Schedule for Imbizo and for the pre-school workshop, DataViz, will be posted soon.
+The schedule for Imbizo and the preschool workshop, DataViz, will be posted here soon.